jaybeeuu/react-suspense/post.md

 Historically you didn't _need_ a framework to access React's powerful features.
 But Suspense and concurrent rendering is a paradigm shift and leveraging it for our clients is both important and, for me at least, not a solved problem.
-I fear, the react ecosystem might be moving into a space where it's, accidentally, no longer a general purpose framework.
+I fear, the React ecosystem might be moving into a space where it's, accidentally, no longer a general purpose framework.

 ## What's it all about?